 selection of fresh, seasonal foods direct from area farmers, complete

 deliveries at the University Club parking lot on Thursdays 4-5pm.
-The all-local Root Cellar green grocer also sent its new mobile market - The Root Mobile - to campus for walk-up purchases and special deliveries in coordination with the CSA deliveries.
+The all-local Root Cellar green grocer also sent its mobile market - The Root Mobile - to campus for walk-up purchases and special deliveries in coordination with the CSA deliveries.
 You did not have to be a weekly subscriber to place individual

 orders through Grasshoppers' highly flexible a la carte system